kyazdani42/ft_linux/README.md

 - [x] The kernel sources must be in /usr/src/kernel-\$(version)
 - [x] You must use at least 3 differents partitions. (root, /boot and a swap partition).
 > You can of course make more partitions if you want to.
-- [ ] Your distro must implement a kernel_module loader, like udev. ?
+- [x] Your distro must implement a kernel_module loader, like udev.
 - [x] The kernel version must contain your student login in it.
 Something like ‘Linux kernel 4.1.2-<student_login>‘
 - [x] The distribution hostname must be your student login
 - [x] You’re free to choose between a 32 or **64**-bit system.